 Q: What steps is the company’s supply chain taking during this Covid-19 pandemic?

-A: Most critical is having robust business continuity plans in place across our global supply chain network to prepare for unforeseen events and to meet the needs of the patients, customers and consumers who depend on our products.
+A: Most critical is having robust business continuity plans across our global supply chain network to prepare for unforeseen events and meet the needs of the patients, customers, and consumers who depend on our products.

-These steps include maintaining key inventory at major distribution centers away from high-risk areas and working with external suppliers to support our preparedness plans.
+These steps include maintaining critical inventory at major distribution centers away from high-risk areas and working with external suppliers to support our preparedness plans.

 Q: How have similar crises in the past helped prepare the Johnson & Johnson supply chain for Covid-19?

 A: Unfortunately, this is not the first time we have needed to mobilize quickly in response to a crisis.
 It’s part of our 134-year heritage to step forward to help.